Sivananda yoga: Stated aims

 Sivananda yoga states that it is run on the principles of selfless service, or karma yoga.
 It states that its core belief in the need for volunteer workers is that serving others is essential, as it diminishes selfishness and egoism, and brings practitioners closer to understanding the unity underlying all of creation.

 Analysis

 The scholar of religion Veronique Altglas writes that Sivananda yoga is a transnational neo-Hindu movement.
 In her view, it has simplified its teachings and developed new ways of propagating them outside India.
 The effect is to select from and reinterpret Hindu teachings to make them acceptable to westerners who are individualistic, subjectivist, relativist, and pragmatic in their religious beliefs.
 Altglas suggests that the success of Sivananda yoga "probably tells us more about religious attitudes in western societies today, than about Hinduism itself."

 The historian of modern yoga Andrea Jain writes in her 2015 book Selling Yoga that Vishnudevananda and other students of Sivananda were among the first to build yoga brands and to mass-market these to a global audience, effectively tying yoga to methods for achieving physical fitness.

+The yoga scholar Elliott Goldberg examined the role of Sivananda and Vishnudevananda in modern yoga history in his 2016 book The Path of Modern Yoga: The History of an Embodied Spiritual Practice.
+The book is based on more than ten years of research using rare primary sources and describes how yoga changed in the early twentieth century, moving from a mainly sacred practice to one increasingly connected with health and physical fitness among middle-class Indians, and later developing into an embodied spiritual practice.
+Goldberg explores these changes through the lives of eleven influential figures, including Swami Sivananda and other early yoga teachers.

+In his 2010 book Yoga Body, the yoga scholar Mark Singleton argues that modern forms of yoga, including the asana programme taught in Sivananda Yoga, reflect a major reworking of earlier hatha yoga traditions.
+Singleton suggests that this involved placing more emphasis on posture practice, while many other hatha techniques were reduced or set aside, with a broader shift in focus away from spiritual liberation and toward physical exercise and health.

+The organization's activities are carried out mainly by unpaid volunteers, known as karma yogis.
+Some contribute a few hours per week as non-residents; others serve as full-time residential volunteers.
+Anthropologist Laurah Klepinger studied volunteering in South Indian branches of the organization's "spiritual economy".
+She contrasts the organization's reliance on volunteer labour with low-wage flexible work, writing that volunteers often have the cultural capital or economic flexibility to work without pay.
+Religious studies scholar Jens Uwe Augspurger similarly notes that teachers at yoga and training centres are not paid, with activities run in exchange for accommodation, food, and access to teaching programmes.